-"would constitute a clearly unwarranted invasion of personal privacy."
-To determine whether disclosure would rise to such a level, agencies and courts balance the privacy interest. associated with the requested information against "the public interest in disclosure."
+disclosure would rise to such a level, agencies and courts balance the privacy interest associated with the requested information against "the public interest in disclosure."
 Courts typically require that an agency assert a privacy interest that is "substantial" (or more than "de minimis") to justify withholding the information.
-And the Supreme Court has held that "the only relevant public interest in disclosure... is the extent to which disclosure would serve the core purpose of FOIA, which is contributing significantly to public understanding of the
+The Supreme Court has held that "the only relevant public interest in disclosure ... is the extent to which disclosure would serve the core purpose of FOIA, which is contributing significantly to public understanding of the operations or activities of the government."
+If the asserted privacy interest outweighs the public interest in disclosure, the information is exempt.

-&lt;sup>282 5 U.S.C. § 552(b)(6).
-The Supreme Court has explained that "the purposes for which [a] request for information is made" do not govern "whether an invasion of privacy is warranted."
+made" do not govern "whether an invasion of privacy is warranted."
 DOD v.
 Fed.
-Labor Relations Auth., 510 U.S. 487, 496 (1994) (emphasis and internal quotation marks omitted) (quoting Reporters Comm., 489 U.S. at 771).
+Labor Relations Auth., 510 U.S. 487, 496 (1994) (emphasis omitted) (quoting Reporters Comm., 489 U.S. at 771).

-&lt;sup>283 According to the Supreme Court, "[t]he privacy interest[s] protected by Exemption 6 encompass the individual's control of information concerning his or her person."
+&lt;sup>290 According to the Supreme Court, "[t]he privacy interest[s] protected by Exemption 6 encompass the individual's control of information concerning his or her person."
 Fed.
-Labor Relations Auth., 510 U.S. at 500 (internal quotation marks, citation, and alteration omitted).
+Labor Relations Auth., 510 U.S. at 500 (citation and alteration omitted).
 In National Archives and Records Administration v.
-Favish, 541 U.S. 157 (2004), in which the Court considered whether death-scene photographs of a former deputy counsel to the President-Vincent Foster, Jr.-were exempt under Exemption 7(C), 5 U.S.C. § 552(b)(7), the Court held that FOIA's privacy protections extended to the privacy interests of the close relatives of a record's subject, 541 U.S. at 161, 168, 171.
+Favish, 541 U.S. 157 (2004), in which the Court considered whether death-scene photographs of a former deputy counsel to the President-Vincent Foster, Jr.-were exempt under Exemption 7(C), 5 U.S.C. § 552(b)(7), the Court held that FOIA's privacy protections extended to the privacy interests of the close relatives of a record's subject.
+541 U.S. at 161, 168, 171.
 Exemption 7(C) contains similar invasion-of-privacy language as Exemption 6.
 See infra "Exemption 7: Law Enforcement Records or Information."
-See also Clark, supra note 94, at 305 (explaining that Exemption 6 was designed to exempt "all personnel and medical files, and all private or personal information contained in other files," where disclosure "would amount to a clearly unwarranted invasion of the privacy of any person, including members of the family of the person to whom the information pertains").
+See also Clark, supra note 92, at 305 (explaining that Exemption 6 was designed to exempt "all personnel and medical files, and all private or personal information contained in other files," where disclosure "would amount to a clearly unwarranted invasion of the privacy of any person, including members of the family of the person to whom the information pertains").

-&lt;sup>284 Fed.
-Labor Relations Auth., 510 U.S. at 495 (internal quotation marks omitted) (quoting DOJ v.
+&lt;sup>291 Fed.
+Labor Relations Auth., 510 U.S. at 495 (quoting DOJ v.
 Reporters Comm. for Freedom of the Press, 489 U.S. 749, 776 (1989)); see Dep't of Air Force v.
 Rose, 425 U.S. 352, 372 (1976).
 FOIA's legislative history indicates that Congress understood Exemption 6 to require a balancing of private and public interests.
 See H.R.
 Rep. No. 1497, at 11 (1966) (writing that "[t]he limitation of a 'clearly unwarranted invasion of personal privacy' provides a proper balance between the protection of an individual's right of privacy and the preservation of the public's right to Government information by excluding those kinds of files the disclosure of which might harm the individual"); S. Rep. No. 813, at 9 (1965) (explaining that "[t]he phrase 'clearly unwarranted invasion of personal privacy' enunciates a policy that will involve a balancing of interests between the protection of an individual's private affairs from unnecessary public scrutiny, and the preservation of the public's right to governmental information").